BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Brains can generate missing information, e.g., they can deal with obfuscated objects.
 They have an intuitive understanding of the physical world---of movement, speed, and heaviness.
 They are biased toward what is usually helpful.
+In that sense, our body "understands" e.g. gravity "intuitively" before knowing anything about Newton's or Einstein's theories.

 A brain, in that view, is like a judge.
 There is the raw sensory data obtained by *observations*, which leads to the generation of predictions.